 Escape Winter’s Chill With H&H’s Best Vacation Homes

 There may be snow outside but that doesn’t mean our daydreams can’t be clear-skied and sunny.
-We have just the spaces to fill your fantasies, from a playful Palm Springs getaway to a nature-inspired Mexican retreat.
+We have just the spaces to fill your fantasies, from a sophisticated Palm Beach oasis to a nature-inspired Mexican retreat.
 So grab your favorite oceanside drink and click through for the best vacation homes from the House & Home archives.
 Images of lush landscapes, beachside views and azure pools will make you want to jump through your screen!

 Upon first glance, Vancouver artist Patricia Larsen’s Mexico home looks like an extension of the hill it’s built on.
 “I wanted it to look like it was part of the earth,” she says of its organic exterior.